krishansubudhi/gendered-pronoun-resolution/readme.md

 K80

 #### DDP

+All the commands can be found in the [MultiNode.ipynb](MultiNode.ipynb) notebook

 |Nodes,Processes|Training loss |Time taken for epoch 1 |Val loss, val_acc |
 |--- | --- | --- | --- |
 |2 nodes, 2 processes| 0.43, 0.267 | 333 s |0.416, 0.841 |